unccd/Prais4-reporting-manual/introduction.md

 Errors (arising from the application of system validation rules) appear on the forms to highlight any major discrepancies in reported data (see inter-tabular consistency paragraph below).
 The error message will help the user understand the issue and indicate to the user how to rectify the problem before being allowed to save the form.

-Inter-tabular consistency: The total country area and demographics, as presented in the country profile (CP-1.T1 and CP-1.T2), constitute the basis for reporting in many of the other reporting tables.
+Inter-tabular consistency: the total country area and demographics, as presented in the country profile (CP-1.T1 and CP-1.T2), constitute the basis for reporting in many of the other reporting tables.
 For inter-tabular consistency, the total country, land and water body area as well as total population must not be less than the corresponding area or population estimates in SO1, SO2-3, SO3-1 and SO3-2 tables.
 The system automatically prefills the total country, land and water body areas and national population in the country profile based on default data.
 If any reported degraded area, area under drought or populations exposed exceed the values reported in the country profile an error will appear since the percentage value reported cannot normally exceed 100%.